 In addition, CDI provides iCell® Endothelial Cells for use in vascular-targeted drug discovery and tissue regeneration, iCell® Hepatocytes, and iCell® Neurons for pre-clinical drug discovery, toxicity testing, disease prediction, and cellular research .

 To date, CDI’s main role with regard to iPCS therapy development has been the production of industrial-scale, clinical-grade iPSCs.

-As mentioned previously, induced pluripotent stem cells were first produced in 2006 from mouse cells and in 2007 from human cells, by Shinya Yamanaka at Kyoto University , who also won the Nobel Prize in Medicine or Physiology for his work on iPSCs .
+Induced pluripotent stem cells were first produced in 2006 from mouse cells and in 2007 from human cells, by Shinya Yamanaka at Kyoto University , who also won the Nobel Prize in Medicine or Physiology for his work on iPSCs .

-IPS Academia Japan was originally established to manage the patents and technology of Yamanaka’s work, and is now the distributor of several of Cellular Dynamics’ products, including iCell Neurons, iCell Cardiomyocytes, and iCell Endothelial Cells .
+iPS Academia Japan was originally established to manage the patents and technology of Yamanaka’s work and is now the distributor of several of Cellular Dynamics’ products, including iCell Neurons, iCell Cardiomyocytes, and iCell Endothelial Cells .

-Importantly, in 2010 Cellular Dynamics became the first foreign company to be granted rights to use Yamanaka’s iPSC patent portfolio.
+In 2010 Cellular Dynamics became the first foreign company to be granted rights to use Yamanaka’s iPSC patent portfolio.

 Not only has CDI licensed rights to Yamanaka’s patents, but it also has a license to use Otsu, Japan-based Takara Bio’s RetroNectin product, which it uses as a tool to produce its iCell and MyCell products .